Advanced and proven technology for re-levelling large and complex structures

 Damage to the ground beneath large structures such as multi-storey residential and commercial buildings, and house foundations, can have costly and dangerous consequences.

-Unstable soils or those affected by seismic activity, floods, drought or nearby construction can cause building foundations to subside, compromising structural integrity.
+As an advanced, non-invasive underpinning alternative to costly demolition or major underpinning works, Mainmark offers JOG Computer-Controlled Grouting (also known as Integrated Computer Grouting).
 JOG Computer-Controlled Grouting is an award-winning grouting technology for re-levelling and strengthening ground beneath large structures using computer-controlled cement grout injection.
 It is an extremely precise method for stabilising soils, consolidating weak ground and lifting foundations to deliver specific, engineered outcomes, regardless of complexity.

 This reporting is constant and in real time, thus enabling the fine tuning of the injection program.
 The process is extremely precise: the cementitious re-levelling of huge and complex buildings is controlled to the millimetre and the results are achieved in a remarkably short time.

 |JOG uses a computer-controlled system of grout injection||

 |Grout is delivered via small injection points that are precisely and discreetly placed around the structure||

 |Up to 128 injection points can be controlled by a single computer and computers can be banked together enabling hundreds of injection locations if required||

 |JOG is likened to ‘keyhole surgery’ and uses non-invasive equipment||

 It has since been used extensively in other seismic regions, such as Christchurch, New Zealand, for ground improvement and to correct and re-level entire buildings, or large sections of structures, that have experienced ground movement.